joshnatis/teapot/README.md

 ![Logo](images/teapot-logo-small.png) ![Screenshot](images/teapot-screenshot2.png)

 ## A word of caution
 The tea isn't finished brewing yet!
-I'm still in the middle of ~~porting this to Linux~~, adding features, learning about licenses, and ~~creating a configuration script~~.
+I'm still in the middle of ~~porting this to Linux~~, adding features, ~~learning about licenses~~, and ~~creating a configuration script~~.
 This is very much a work in progress.
 Otherwise, enjoy :)

 Also, if you want to watch me explain how the program works (for my own future reference), you can click [here](https://www.youtube.com/watch?v=oJpkSBohS0U).